Thank you to to everyone who came to the Illinois Science Council’s Science Cocktail party!

 As you may have noticed, because we thought the food, drinks,

-music, raffle, and photo booth wouldn’t be enough, we provided you with a healthy dose of science as well.
-What would a science cocktail party be without it?
+music, raffle, and photo booth wouldn’t be enough, we provided you with a healthy dose of science as well, in the form of brain games.
+What would a science cocktail party be without real, mind-blowing brain games ?
 In case you missed some of the demos, or if you want to learn more about the science behind them, you can read about each one here:

-This game, called Mindflex Duel, is literally a battle of brains!
-The goal of the game is to push the ball to the other player’s side by concentrating the hardest.
+One of our brain games, called Mindflex Duel, is literally a battle of brains!
+The goal of this brain game is to push the ball to the other player’s side by concentrating the hardest.
 Sounds like science fiction?
 Perhaps it was a few years ago.
 But now, all it takes is an electroencephalograph (an EEG), which picks up your brain waves, and a motorized ball acts on the EEG’s signals.

 How does it work?

 The neurons in a player’s cortex (the wrinkled outer layer of the brain) send out small electrical signals that radiate through the scalp.
 The game’s headset has sensors that make contact with the forehead and can pick up on these small signals.
 This technology is called electroencephalography (ell – eck – tro – en – sef – o – la – grah – fee) electro = electricity, encephalo = in the head, graphy = writing).
 The EEGs that you are used to seeing on TV or in hospitals (like the one to the left) are much more complicated than the ones that are used in this game – they have a lot more sensors so that they can pick up a lot more information.
 With EEG technology, we can get an idea of what the cortex is doing at each millisecond.
 (That’s 1/1000th of a second!)
 Different cognitive activities produce different electrical signals (sometimes called “brainwaves”), and cognitive neuroscientists have figured out what a lot of thoughts and behaviors look like in the cortex by examining people’s brainwaves.